unias/notes/cloudsurvey/survey.md

 [3] Verma, Abhishek, et al. "Large-scale cluster management at Google with Borg."
 Proceedings of the Tenth European Conference on Computer Systems.
 ACM, 2015.

-[4]Schwarzkopf, Malte, et al. "Omega: flexible, scalable schedulers for large compute clusters."
+[4] Schwarzkopf, Malte, et al. "Omega: flexible, scalable schedulers for large compute clusters."
 Proceedings of the 8th ACM European Conference on Computer Systems.
 ACM, 2013.

+[5] N. Serrano, G. Gallardo and J. Hernantes, "Infrastructure as a Service and Cloud Technologies," in IEEE Software, vol. 32, no. 2, pp. 30-36, Mar.-Apr.
+2015.
+doi: 10.1109/MS.2015.43

+[6] R. Jain and S. Paul, "Network virtualization and software defined networking for cloud computing: a survey," in IEEE Communications Magazine, vol. 51, no. 11, pp. 24-31, November 2013.  doi: 10.1109/MCOM.2013.6658648

+[7] Toosi A N, Calheiros R N, Buyya R. Interconnected cloud computing environments: Challenges, taxonomy, and survey[J].
+ACM Computing Surveys (CSUR), 2014, 47(1): 7.